SoutoThyago/automation_frontend_raiinmaker/README.md

 ## Project Overview

 This project focuses on automating critical test cases for the Raiinmaker platform, a cryptocurrency-based service that allows users to contribute, validate AI models, and receive rewards.
 These scenarios are written in BDD (Behavior Driven Development) format using Gherkin, which allows easy readability and shared understanding between developers and stakeholders.

+The project uses Ruby as the programming language and integrates various popular testing tools.

 ## Test Features